Leisa Tyler was originally a travel and food journalist and Ewout Kemner was a Dutch physicist specialising in neutron scattering.

-Appalled at the sheer volume of herbs and vegetables flown into Singapore from Europe and Australia, in 2011 they decided to try and grow European vegetables in the cool climes of Malaysia’s central highlands.
+Appalled at the sheer volume of herbs and vegetables flown into Singapore from Europe and Australia, in 2011 they decided to try and grow European vegetables in Malaysia’s cold climate central highlands.

-With the support of Fung Chee Siang, a Malaysian organic farmer and owner of Hatiku, Loh Like Peng, a Singaporean restauranteur and owner of the Unlisted Collection, and chefs Anthony Yeoh and Dave Pynt, the team spent 18 months in research and development; trialing varieties to see what would grow in Malaysia’s soil and through monsoons, logistics, packing, legalities and shipping.
+With the support of Fung Chee Siang, an Malaysian organic farmer and owner of Hatiku, Loh Lik Peng, a Singaporean restauranteur owner of the Unlisted Collection, and chefs Anthony Yeoh and Dave Pynt, the team spent 18 months in research and development; trialing varieties to see what would grow in Malaysia’s soil and through the monsoons, then packing and shipping produce.

-Weeds & More now work with two farms, including Mr Fung's Hatiku, producing around 60 herbs, fruit, vegetables, edible flowers and garnish products for restaurants and hotels in Singapore and Malaysia.
+Weeds & More now work with two farms, including Mr Fung's Hatiku, producing around 60 herbs, fruit, vegetable, edible flowers and garnish products for restaurants and hotels in Singapore and Malaysia.

 Sunrise is a sprawling former hydroponic farm at Habu, on the road to the original Boh tea estate.
 Old friends of Mr Fung, the owners, Mr and Mrs Liew Kee Chong and their son John, were introduced to us several years ago when concerned about the volume of chemicals being sprayed around their two small grandchildren, who both live at the family home.
 They took to organics like ducks take to water.
 What started as a small patch of protected land for organics, has now stretched to the whole property.
 Happy go lucky and ridiculously hard workers, they are the sunshine of our lives.
 Sunrise is currently undergoing a three-year audit by myOrganic for organic certification.